OCR-tech/project-ComputerVision/M4_Object_Tracking/README.md

 ## Usages:
 - Open in Colab and run the code
-- Use the tracker class to track objects in real-time video streams
+- Use the pre-trained model to track objects in real-time video streams

 ## Data:
 - The dataset is downloaded from OpenCV (Link: https://www.kaggle.com/c/bluebook-for-bulldozers/data).